Free Grammar Checker for Poems

 - Some commonly used metaphors today are “a cage of love,” “pearls of wisdom,” or “the earth.”
 Using these same metaphors in your poem will not allow you to stand out from other poets.
 Avoiding using these metaphors, along with clichés, will maintain individuality and uniqueness in your poetry.

-- Homepage of Grammarly is an online tool that checks grammar in all types of writing.
+- Grammarly : An online tool that checks grammar in all types of writing.

 The most comprehensive free tool is the accessible version of Grammarly, which is a web-based application.
 This tool is ideal for poems as it will also highlight the correct use of poetic devices such as metaphors, similes, and personification.